 Give some thought as to whether donating your body may cause emotional, cultural or religious complications.
 It could feel like a rushed farewell for your family.

-Once the university has finished studying the body, they will normally pay for a simple burial or cremation, depending on your prior arrangements at time of registration.
-This will save you and your family from having to fund the internment or the cremation.
+Once the university has finished studying the body, they will normally pay for a simple cremation, depending on your prior arrangements at time of registration.
+This will save you and your family from having to fund the cremation.
+Specifics may differ by state and is worth asking the donation programme provider.
 However, there are some factors to consider:

-In most cases, the university will cover all costs including transportation and either cremation or burial once studies are completed.
+In most cases, the university will cover all costs including transportation and cremation once studies are completed.
 This can be of huge benefit to both you and your family.

 If the body is rejected, however, the next-of-kin will be responsible for alternative arrangements and covering the associated costs.